-For disclosure purpose, the fair value of the Group's investment property at 31 December 2018 and 31 December 2019 is SGD1,800,000 and SGD1,800,000 respectively.
+For disclosure purpose, the fair value of the Group's investment property at 31 December 2020 is SGD1,742,000 (2019: SGD1,800,000).
 The fair value has been arrived at on the basis of a valuation carried out by Vincorn Consulting and Appraisal Limited ("Vincorn"), an independent qualified professional valuer not connected with the Group.